Discover the Hidden Wonders of Lightship Columbia in Astoria, Oregon

 Headed to the front of the ship.

-Some random pictures from the dock outside of the ship.
+Some random pictures from the dock outside the ship.

 The Astoria–Megler Bridge.